uralys/cherry/readme.md

 ##### API

-Init a Scroller with the same parameters than [`ScrollView`](https://docs.coronalabs.com/api/library/widget/newScrollView.html)
+Init a Scroller with the same parameters as a [`ScrollView`](https://docs.coronalabs.com/api/library/widget/newScrollView.html)

 You may add the following parameters :
  - `handleHeight` : if set, your scrollbar height is fixed the value. if not, the height depends on the number of elements you have inserted.